The Wesleyans split

 By 1850 such confrontations and treatment had caused the Ilkeston Circuit Wesleyan Methodists to lose three-quarters of its members to the Reform movement.

+The conflict also had its effect upon the Wesleyan Missionary Society.
 In November 1850, after two sermons at the South Street Chapel, collections were made on behalf of the Society and raised only £4, an unusually small amount.
 The reason for this was the mistrust among the ‘Reformers’ in the secretaries of the Society who refused to open their expenditure books for scrutiny.
 There was a feeling that the income from donations, which amounted to over £100,000 nationally, was being wasted and used extravagantly.
 All this money was in the care of just four secretaries who kept their expenditure a closely guarded secret (or so it was claimed).

 “such is the state of anarchy and disruption in which we found the circuit, we have not been able to take any account of who are members and who are not, so that for the last quarter the Schedule Book is a blank.
 With the exception of one or two only of the congregations, all the congregations in the circuit are the most disorderly riotous assemblies of wild beasts: and the pulpits regularly the spit of contention between the authorised local preachers and those patronised by the mob.
 I have instructed the Brethren on the Plan (i.e. the local preachers) to retire quietly from the ungodly contest when they have claimed their places….
 I do not think it right to be any further a party to the desecration of all that is sacred on God’s day, by contending with infuriated men, some of whom have again and again, squared their fists in my face in regular pugilistic style and all but struck me….”
+(Quoted by W. R. Ward in Religion and Society in England.
+1790-1850 (1972), p269)

-The same 1851 Religious Census shows the Ilkeston Wesleyan Methodist Reformers still at the old Cricket Ground Chapel, with much healthier attendance figures.
+The same 1851 Religious Census showed the Ilkeston Wesleyan Methodist Reformers still at the old Cricket Ground Chapel, with much healthier attendance figures.
 The chapel had accommodation for about 370 persons, an actual morning congregation of 100, a morning Sunday School of 170, an afternoon School of 250, and an evening congregation of 350.
 (No average attendance was given and the figures were supplied by steward Samuel Carrier).

 However the ‘local circumstances’ were far from temporary, as Alexander Hume hoped.

-Unable to maintain them, the Ilkeston Circuit had to give up most of its chapels to the ‘Reformers’ — except in New and Old Brinsley, Eastwood, Stanley and Sandiacre.
+Unable to maintain them financially, the Ilkeston Circuit had to give up most of its chapels to the ‘Reformers’ — except in New and Old Brinsley, Eastwood, Stanley and Sandiacre.
+Cotmanhay, Stanley Common and Kimberley lost their chapels and their entire membership, while Long Eaton and Stapleford lost the chapels but retained some members.

+In Ilkeston the ownership of the South Street Chapel was disputed and it seems that as late as December 1853 was jointly used by the Reformers and the Old Wesleyans.
 By the beginning of 1854 however, it was occupied by the Wesleyan Reformers (the Methodist Free Church), leaving the ‘Old Wesleyans’ out in the cold, with no chapel home.
-Before it was handed over their minister preached to “a feeble remnant, the melancholy wreck of a good congregation”.
+Before it was handed over, their minister preached to “a feeble remnant, the melancholy wreck of a good congregation”.

 The old Cricket Ground Chapel in Burgin’s Yard was thereafter used by the ‘Reformers’ as a Sunday school.
 Whilest, by 1855 the old Ilkeston Circuit was reduced to less than 200 members and five old chapels.